raul23/nlp/README.rst

  This is such a good answer.
 The simplicity of checking if the words are in the vocab is an amazingly direct approach to this kind of task.
 Granted it doesn't give you the actual language or translate, but if you simply need to know if it's an outlier, this is brilliant.

+Thus method 1 is very restricted in its application: it can only tell if a given text is English or not.
+The way it does it is simple but still ingenious:

+- Every word (lowercased and consisting of alphabet letters) from a given text is checked against the ``nltk`` English corpus
+- Those words from the given text that are not part this corpus are considered as unusual
+- The proportion of words from the given text that are unusual is used to determine if the given text is English or not: if proportion in % < threshold (By default, it is 25%), then the text is Englis.
+Otherwise, the text is not English.

+`:information_source:` The threshold was not part of the original code snippet.
+It was added to allow binary classification of text (English or Not English)

 `:star:` The script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.